naimnayak/simple_weather/README.md

        Then choose your emulator.
    b.
 Run the app directly using the run button from the IDE, but first launch your emulator.

-## If facing diffuculty in set up then
+## If facing difficulty in set up then
 - Directly download the app from the repository:
 - Click on build/app/outputs/flutter-apk/app-debug.apk